 - Prospects as a student belonging to a new law school

-How would you introduce yourself to our readers who are mostly young students of law and lawyers?
+How would you introduce yourself to our readers?

 In my first year I had come across the profiles of Oxford Alumni and was very inspired.
 It is then that I decided that I should aim to study there one day.
 I wrote to a lot of alumni asking for guidance and all had graciously replied.
 With the help of their guidance and my determination I started working towards my goal.
 I realised that academic excellence is of prime importance for my application and hence started concentrating more on it.
 Alongside I also worked in developing a well balanced CV.